Adamjakobsen/adapatation-sorscher/README.md

-# adapatation-sorscher
+# minimal-sorscher
-Adaptation of Sorscher path integrating RNN emergent grid cell SSCP23 project
+A minimal implementation of the Sorscher path integrating RNN emergent grid cell project.